China Cooperative Academic Programs

 Welcome to the Jon M. Huntsman School of Business at Utah State University.
 The mission of our China program is to provide students with a rigorous understanding of economic and finance literacy, develop future leaders in business, and promote global vision by expanding Utah State University’s educational opportunities across international borders.

 Currently the Department of Economics and Finance has approximately 900 Chinese students working on a USU economics degree (International Economics and Trade Emphasis and Managerial Economics Emphasis) at three separate academic institutions.
 Three programs are located in mainland China: Beijing Institute of Technology, Northeast Dianli University in Jilin City and Northwest University for Nationalities in Lanzhou.
-The fourth program is in Hong Kong at the Institute of Advanced Learning.

 Because of continued interest from our Chinese students and partner institutions, the degree focuses on fundamental micro and macroeconomics training, managerial and leadership skills, and enhancing student’s competency in navigating the global economy through focused training in the areas of international economics and trade.
 Throughout the program of study, students are exposed to specialized training in various fields of business to provide a greater understanding of economics and business in a global environment.